Residential tenancies - COVID-19 response

 How are WA landlords and renters affected by a moratorium on evictions?

-The Residential Tenancies (COVID-19 Response) Act 2020 puts into place a six-month moratorium on evictions and other measures relating to residential tenancies to address the financial impacts of the COVID-19 coronavirus.
+The Residential Tenancies (COVID-19 Response) Act 2020 puts into place a moratorium on evictions and other measures relating to residential tenancies to address the financial impacts of COVID-19.

-Renters can still have their leases terminated and be evicted if they are causing damage to the property, posing a threat to the landlord or neighbours, not paying rent when they are not financially affected by COVID-19, refusing to make a rent payment agreement with their landlord or if they abandon the property.
+Renters can still have their leases terminated and be evicted if they are causing serious damage to the property, posing a threat to the landlord or neighbours, not paying rent when they are not in financial hardship due to COVID-19, refusing to make a rent payment agreement with their landlord or if they abandon the property.
 Provisions supporting victims of family and domestic violence also continue to apply.

 - a ban on rent increases during the moratorium period;